Chilling with Ambient New Age Music

 My own new age CD collection includes Sarah Brightman, Deep Forest, Jah Wobble, b-Tribe and Loreena McKennit, whose songs contain new age elements, new world, and ambient.
 The three styles are unique, but also connected.

-One of my own favorite ambient new age music creations is Breathe from my Seven Seas Re-Mixed album:
+One of my own favorite ambient new age music creations is Memoria from my Seven Seas Remastered CD:

 If you enjoyed this post, be sure to see A Sampling of Spiritual Music and Finding Musical Inspiration.